tomverbeure/jtag_uart_example/README.md

 ## Required software

 * Intel Quartus

+    Make sure that the Nios2 SDK is installed, because you need `nios2-terminal` to connected to the JTAG UART.

 * RISC-V GCC toolchain to compile a firmware image

     Precompiled binaries can be downloaded [here](https://github.com/sifive/freedom-tools/releases).